echemdb/svgdigitizer/doc/workflow.md

 `mustermann_2021_svgdigitizer_1`

-The Page number should be the page number in the published pdf.
+The page number should be the page number in the published pdf.
 Since the example is not published the page number is `1`.
 In other cases this could be `1021`.

 The pdf should be named according to the same scheme: